 - Expensive → Building your own parser is expensive, as a lot of time and resources are required.
 On top of that, you will have to hire and train a whole in-house team to build your custom parser.

-- Staff training → You will have to train your entire staff how to use the data parsing technology.
+- Staff training → You will have to train your entire staff on how to use the data parsing technology.

 - Maintenance → A data parser requires regular maintenance, which means you would have to spend more time and money.

 - Infrastructure → Building a data parser needs a lot of planning and its own dedicated servers.
-This means, you might need to build or buy a powerful server that is fast enough to parse information.
+This means you might need to build or buy a powerful server that is fast enough to parse information.

-For most organizations, the cons outweigh the pros, simply because it is expensive and extremely difficult to find experienced people to build a parser.
+For most organizations, the cons outweigh the pros simply because it is expensive and extremely difficult to find experienced people to build a parser.
 If that’s the case, there is no need to despair.
 We have another option for you.
 You can empower your organization with a data parser that has been built by thousands of developer hours.